146 Years Ago

 Various groups sat scattered about, circled around uneven tables shoved together for convenience.
 The biggest group gathered at the bar, where a man sat talking animatedly – sharing local gossip, from what Egil could hear.
 He was older, with the build of a laborer and covered in scars.
 While Egil eyed the group, a woman at the center looked his way.
 She was slender, wrapped in scarlet fabrics, and when their gazes met, Egil felt a cold trill jolt down his spine.

-Apparently, the city had an oracle.
+They said Damael had an oracle.
 Not a fortune teller, not some rosanin with an unusual knack.
 A true oracle, ordained by the church and consulted on by Empire, rebellion, and Unity alike.
 The Oracle of Damael was said to control this city like a puppet-master guides his puppets.

 Now that Egil was here, he couldn’t not investigate.